royderks/graphql-frontend-workshop/advanced/README.md

 export default config
 ```

-Run `npx graphql-codegen --config codegen.yml` to generate the TypeScript files based on the GraphQL schema.
+Run `npx graphql-codegen --watch` to generate the TypeScript files based on the GraphQL schema.
 Instead of using `npx` you can also create a new script in `package.json` to generate the types.

 Delete the file `src/types.ts` and replace all the missing type definitions with the generated types.
 Are there any other changes you need to make to our code?